 Jeff arrives on the summit.

 The extreme humidity made for hazy views.
 Another view to the east.
-In the foreground is “Alexander Creek Mountain” and behind it are Crowsnest Mountain (left), Phillipps Peak and Mount Tecumseh.
+In the foreground is “Alexander Creek Mountain” and behind it are Crowsnest Mountain (left), Phillipps Peak, Mount Tecumseh and “Shooting Star Peak”.
 Turtle Mountain can be seen in the distant centre and Mount McLaren and Mount Coulthard can be seen on the distant right.

 A telephoto of “Deadman Peak” and Crowsnest Mountain.